Back to Learn

 Mitigation: Combine with revenue growth and earnings growth filters.
 On ScreenerHub, you can layer growth criteria directly into your P/E-based screens.

-An investor analyzing financial statements and charts spread across a desk, with a calculator and coffee cup nearby
+An investor analyzing financial statements and charts spread across a desk, with a calculator and coffee cup nearby The P/E ratio is a starting point, not the complete picture.
+Always combine it with other metrics.

 P/E Ratio vs. Other Valuation Metrics